 Take the e-commerce website as an example.
 The front-end dev pro will make sure the customer can find and buy the desired product in a matter of a few clicks and the back-end expert will make the purchase possible (equipping the website with a secure payment gateway and a functional “add to cart” mechanism, ensuring the information about the products is automatically updated e.g. when some item is sold out, etc.).

 The back-end is something the front-end can’t function without.
 The front-end is the “face” of your website or app, while the back-end is its heart, its core.
-So, you need to hire a back-end pro if you plan on building a functional web development solution for your business.
+So, you need to hire a web developer specializing in back-end if you plan on building a functional web development solution for your business.

 The only time you may not spend a fortune on this type of service, is if you plan to hire a full-stack expert.